-At a mass meeting of the citizens of the Town of Sheldon, at the school house in said town assembled this 10th day of August, A. D. 1889, the following resolution was unanimously adopted:

-ing resolution was unanimously adopted: Resolved, That the report of the Committee on Public Institutions in favor of the location of the Soldiers' Home at Lisbon, Ransom county, with a grant of 40,000 acres of land, be and the same hereby is heartily ratified and endorsed, and the delegates to the Constitutional convention from the district are earnestly requested to vote in favor of the same and to use every legitimate means and exert every proper influence to secure the approval and adopton of said report by the Convention.
+At a mass meeting of the citizens of the Town of Sheldon, at the school house in said town assembled this 10th day of August, A. D. 1889, the followdistrict are earnestly requested to vote in favor of the same and to use every legitimate means and exert every proper influence to secure the approval and adoption of said report by the Convention.